What do they do, and how do they work?

 I am a Speech-to-Text Reporter (and a Stenographer).
 STT Reporter is the umbrella term for both Stenographers and Palantypists, we use different shorthand machines and theories, but the output is the same on a laptop.
 It is a service provided mainly for people who have any kind of hearing loss, whether complete or partial.

 My introduction to stenography was bizarrely through TV.
 I used to watch lots of 1950s black and white films starring the one and only Cary Grant (and sometimes James Stewart) as a teenager and saw court stenographers and loved the idea of learning the machine.

 After a few years of working in the City at various law firms, I still wanted to do something else.
-So I rang the Baker Street College; who put me in touch with Kensington College of Business who were then running the course.
-Then I was working evenings in the City; and studied Stenography Full-Time pretty soon after finding out about the course.
-I absolutely loved learning the theory; and still do!
-I am still learning years later; on how to shorten theory and make myself faster and more accurate.
-The course was full-time for one year; and then I managed to get immediately into working for the BBC as a trainee Stenographer.
-Their training took another six months; and then I would say a good few years working in their regional offices (Plymouth); to get any good for live on-air subtitles.
+So I rang Baker Street College, which put me in touch with Kensington College of Business which was then running the course.
+Then I worked evenings in the City; and studied Stenography Full-Time pretty soon after finding out about the course.
+I absolutely loved learning the theory and still do!
+I am still learning years later; how to shorten theory and make myself faster and more accurate.
+The course was full-time for one year, and then I managed to get immediately into working for the BBC as a trainee Stenographer.
+Their training took another six months, and then I would say a good few years working in their regional offices (Plymouth); to get any good for live on-air subtitles.

 I then moved back to London in the year 2000 and learnt a lot from the London pool of Stenographers who were highly experienced.
 My favourite part of the job (working as a freelance Speech-to-Text Reporter); is that we are directly working with the people who benefit from the work.
 My laptop is there, and I am present, working alongside someone and helping someone to do their job.
 The direct relationship and vast variety of places that I visit make my career so enjoyable.